ArmsAndArrows/ArmsAndArrows/README.md

 <br>
 <ul>
   <li>🔭 I'm currently working on small projects that involve asynchronous programming and web APIs.</li>
-  <li>🌱 I'm currently learning everything about front-end development, the main focus is on Java Script.</li>
+  <li>🌱 I'm currently learning everything about front-end development, the main focus is on NextJS.</li>
-  <li>⚡ Future facts: My next focus will be on TypeScript and React.</li>
+  <li>⚡ Future facts: My next focus will be on TypeScript.</li>
   <li>📖 I have experience with: Testing applications and web-apps, Python, SQL, MongoDB, Postman, Jira</li>
-  <li>🚀 I'm currently use: HTML5, CSS3, SCSS, Tailwind, Parcel, JavaScript, React.</li>
+  <li>🚀 I'm currently use: HTML5, CSS3, SCSS, Tailwind, Parcel, JavaScript, React, NextJS.</li>
   <li>📫 How to reach me: <a href="mailto:maximaxim91@gmail.com">maximaxim91@gmail.com</a></li>
 </ul>